US detainee Paul Whelan seen inside Russian prison in rare video released by state media - KESQ

 The former United States Marine was sentenced to 16 years in prison on an espionage charge he vehemently denies.
 “I was arrested for a crime that never occurred,” he told CNN during an exclusive interview last year.
 “I don’t understand why I’m still sitting here.”

-“I wish I could see Paul under better circumstances.
-But it was good to see him again and to see the fight remains in his eyes.
-It is good to know Paul remains unbowed,” David said.
+“I wish I could see Paul under better circumstances,” he said in the statement, “but it was good to see him again and to see the fight remains in his eyes.
+It is good to know Paul remains unbowed.”

+David Whelan told CNN’s Erica Hill on “OutFront” Tuesday that the family had not yet heard from the White House about the video, but that he would “take at face value what the press secretary said today, which is that they will continue to work for Paul’s release, and hopefully that will come sooner than later.”

+Seeing the video, he added, was “valuable” for his family, telling Hill: “If you turn off the volume and look at Paul, I think you get a sense of how resilient he has been, and also a sense of what his life has been like in the prison, so for our family I think it was very valuable to see it.”

 Earlier this month, US Secretary of State Antony Blinken spoke to Whelan, who the US government deems wrongfully detained, according to a source familiar with the call.